Spiritual Direction at Queen’s House Retreat & Renewal Centre

 email@example.com 306-491-7215 Website

-Jan Clarke offers a place of spaciousness and freedom for those seeking meaning in their lives and the world.
-Each path is sacred.
-Each journey, whatever it entails, deserves attention through listening, reflection and conversation.
-An accompaniment for healing journeys; work and ministry dynamics; recovery and contemplative activism.
+Jan Clarke offers a place of safety and support for those seeking meaning in their lives and the world.
+Everyone has a unique spiritual journey.
+Each journey, whatever it entails, deserves attention through listening and response without judgement.
+She accompanies people in the ups and downs of life, including healing journeys; work and ministry dynamics, recovery, and contemplative activism. firstname.lastname@example.org ● 306-244-0690 •

 Spiritual direction is a life-giving journey for those who are feeling called to explore who they are, and discern God’s presence in their lives.
 Sarah Donnelly is particularly interested in accompanying those who are facing transition in their faith journey or experiencing loss in their lives.
 Centering Prayer, dream work, using the Enneagram and Myers-Briggs Personality Type Indicators, and a passionate interest in exploring first half/second half of life issues, desert experiences, and “dark nights” shape the ministry she offers.
 Sarah is a graduate of The Haden Institute: Spiritual Direction in the Jungian Christian Mystical Tradition and works within the ecumenical Christian community.
 She is available to see people in person, and online using Zoom, Skype, and Messenger. email@example.com 306-717-3707 Website